Global Compression Commander: Plug-and-Play Inference Acceleration for High-Resolution Large Vision-Language Models: Introduction

 To bridge this critical gap, we first conduct systematic analysis of dynamic cropping in Section~\ref{sec:Analysis}, identifying \textbf{\textit{two key observations}}: \textbf{\ding{182}} Thumbnail and crop tokens serve complementary roles - thumbnails capture holistic context while crops provide fine-grained details, enabling global importance evaluation. \textbf{\ding{183}} Through global context, tokens from different crops exhibit varying informativeness, requiring differentiated compression to minimize information loss.

 Building on these observations, we propose ``\textbf{Global} \textbf{Com}pression \textbf{Com}mander'' (\textbf{GlobalCom$^2$}), which follows a ``\textbf{\textit{global-to-local}}'' guided token compression philosophy tailored for dynamic cropping-based HR-LVLMs.
 In Figure~\ref{fig:design_philosophy}, GlobalCom$^2$ leverages holistic information from thumbnails to evaluate each crop's information richness, adaptively adjusting compression intensity.
 It performs token compression through comprehensive evaluation from both global and local perspectives, achieving differentiated compression across regions while preserving significant information.
-This training-free approach extends seamlessly to video large language models (VideoLLMs) for efficient video understanding and can be integrated with existing question-aware methods.
+This approach can be integrated with existing question-aware methods.
 Notably, integrating this ``global-to-local'' design with FastV~\cite{Chen:FastV} and SparseVLM~\cite{Zhang:SparseVLM} achieves significant improvements of \textbf{5.3\%} and \textbf{5.2\%} across benchmarks while alleviating multi-modal hallucination caused by positional bias.

 To summarize, our main contributions are three-fold: \begin{itemize}

 \item \textbf{Systematic Dynamic Cropping Analysis:} We empirically analyze the hierarchical nature of dynamic cropping and thoroughly investigate existing token compression methods for HR-LVLMs, identifying fundamental causes of critical information over-compression.